Field Survey, Waterway Survey and Woodland Survey COVID-19 guidance

 - Please refer to the health and safety advice in your survey pack and carry out a risk assessment.

-- Please only visit your survey square if is an area you know well and you are certain that you will be able to maintain social distancing while travelling to and walking your transect (when doing your daytime recce and also when carrying out your surveys).
+- Please only visit your survey square if is an area you know well and you are certain that you will be able to maintain social distancing while travelling to/from and walking your transect (when doing your daytime recce and also when carrying out your surveys).
 Please complete a risk assessment to help you ascertain this (see the risk assessment template in your survey pack).

 - If you have any uncertainty about being able to maintain social distancing at all times then please do not survey the site this year.